Are engaged in an academic program that also nurtures their curiosity and innate love of learning.

 We are grounded in the same core values that have guided our elementary school for over 30 years, but we have customized our high school program specifically to embrace and meet the unique developmental needs of teenagers.

 Adolescence is a time of great change, both physically, and mentally.
-Dr. Gordon Neufeld refers to an “explosion of awareness” which can present an overwhelming amount of new thoughts and feelings for our teens to navigate.
-We are deeply committed to supporting our students along this journey.
-Time to share and reflect will be part of our daily schedule.
-We will empower our students with strategies to regulate their emotions, handle social conflict, form positive relationships, set and achieve goals, and make responsible decisions.
+Dr. Gordon Neufeld refers to an “explosion of awareness” which can present many new thoughts and feelings for our teens to navigate.
+We endeavor to create an accepting place where teens can enjoy learning and growing, as well as feel supported in times of stress.
+Time to share and reflect is part of our daily schedule.
+We work to empower our students with strategies to navigate their emotions, handle social conflict, form positive relationships, set and achieve goals, and make responsible decisions.

 Many schools are shifting to project-based and inquiry-based learning, which we fully embrace in our high school program, though we take it one step further by incorporating passion-based learning.
-It’s a model that was invented at Google in 2007 to give each employee the opportunity to dedicate a percentage of their work week to a project they came up with and that was deeply meaningful to them.
+This idea was implemented at Google in 2007 to give each employee the opportunity to dedicate a percentage of their work week to a project they came up with and that was deeply meaningful to them.
 Progressive schools around the world have started to adapt this idea of “learning based on one’s passions or interests” into their educational programs with phenomenal outcomes.
 As one passion-based educator described it: “The students become unstoppable.”

 Being a teen can be really stressful!
 Mindfulness is a powerful way to handle stress, and live life more fully.
 By teaching our students simple mindfulness skills tailored to teenagers, our aim is to give them a tool to help them feel calmer when they’re stressed and more focused when they have to do something difficult or complicated.

 When a teenager engages in the arts, they develop motivation and confidence, and they expand their creative and dynamic ways of thinking.
 As with our elementary school, we are dedicated to making the arts a regular part of our high school program.
-Classes will be taught by talented specialists in each area and include dance, choir, visual arts and drama.
+Classes will be taught by talented specialists in each area and include drama, visual arts, and hip-hop.

 Our school day goes from 9:30am to 4:30pm, allowing students to arrive better rested.
 Researchers such as Dr. JoAnn Deak have proven that teens need on average nine hours of sleep, and that if we want high school students to retain what we have taught them that day, we need them to sleep well that night.
-Additionally, teens benefit most when they sleep according to their natural circadian rhythms, which means they naturally stay up later and need to sleep in past the time when most high schools are deep into first period.
+Additionally, teens benefit most when they sleep according to their natural circadian rhythms, which means they naturally stay up later and need to sleep in later.
 The New York Times has published several studies showing that high schools with later start times see behaviour problems diminish and test scores rise.

 Recent years show a troubling increase in the number of teenagers with long-term depression and anxiety.
 Our educators will use proven pillars of positive mental health education to help our students navigate their teen years with resilience and a positive outlook, and move into adulthood with a sense of connection, purpose and life satisfaction.

 Our school culture values initiative over compliance, even though it’s harder to measure.
 Our students feel comfortable – and even rewarded – by taking risks in learning.
 As Einstein said, “Failure is success in progress.”
-We respect our students’ opinions, and we will make space for educators to listen and observe, as well as teach and mentor.
+We respect our students’ opinions, and our educators make space to listen and observe, as well as teach and mentor.